FY2013 District Profile Report

 C – Property Valuation and Tax Data

-27) Public Utility Tangible Valuation as Percent of Total shows the percent of total assessed property valuation in a district that is identified as public utility tangible.
-Source: Ohio Department of Taxation tax year 2011 DTE-13 form.
+- Public Utility Tangible Valuation as Percent of Total shows the percent of total assessed property valuation in a district that is identified as public utility tangible.
+Source: Ohio Department of Taxation tax year 2012 DTE-13 form.
 Am.
 Sub.
-HB66 of the 126th General Assembly, Sections 5751.20 to 5751.22 provided for the complete phase-out of taxes on tangible personal property of businesses, telephone and telecommunications companies and railroads by means of a phase-out of the assessment rate of these properties over a period of time starting in tax year 2006 (FY08) and ending in tax year 2011 (FY13).
-The provisions of this law called for a complete elimination of taxes on general business and railroads by tax year 2009 while the taxes on telephone and telecommunications properties were to be phased out completely by tax year 2011.
-There is no longer any information provide on this, once a source of local property taxes for school districts in the state of Ohio.
-Data Source: Ohio Department of Taxation tax year 2011 DTE-13 form.
+HB66 of the 126th General Assembly, Sections 5751.20 to 5751.22 provided for the complete phase-out of taxes on general tangible personal property of businesses, telephone and telecommunications companies and railroads by means of a phase-out of the assessment rate of these properties over a period of time starting in tax year 2006 (FY08) and ending in tax year 2011 (FY13).
+The provisions of this law called for a complete elimination of taxes on general business and railroads by tax year 2009 while the taxes on telephone and telecommunications properties were phased out completely by tax year 2011.
+There is no longer any information provided on this, once a source of local property tax revenue for school districts in the state of Ohio.
+Data Source: Ohio Department of Taxation tax year 2012 DTE-13 form.

 - Homestead Exemption is a credit program that provides for Ohio senior citizens and permanently and totally disabled Ohioans a reduction in their property tax burden by sheltering some of the market value of their residential home from taxation.
 The program exempts $25,000 of the market value of the homes of eligible homeowners from taxation.
 Whereas prior to July 2007 this program was available only to some Ohio homeowners based on their income, it is now available to all who are either 65 or older or are permanently and totally disabled regardless of income.